 - I. a.
 Within one year prior to application, have passed DANB's national Certified Dental Assistant (CDA) exam or have completed a CO-DA-accredited or North Dakota board-approved dental assisting program - OR - b.
-Have passed DANB's national CDA exam or have completed a CODA-accredited or North Dakota board-approved dental assisting program (more than one year prior to application) AND - Have completed 16 hours of continuing education within two years prior to application c.
+Have passed DANB's national CDA exam and submit evidence of prior employment as a dental assistant or have completed a CO-DA-accredited or North Dakota board-approved dental assisting program (more than one year prior to application) - Have completed 16 hours of continuing education within two years prior to application c.
+Be licensed in good standing in another jurisdiction and possess qualifications, education, or experience substantially similar to the requirements for licensure in North Dakota.
+Applicants must submit evidence of at least one year of prior employment as a dental assistant, have completed 16 hours of continuing education, and meet any other requirement set by the Board.

+d.
 Have passed an examination administered by the Joint Commission on National Dental Examinations (JCNDE) or the dental hygiene certification board of Canada (FDHRC) and have completed 16 hours of continuing education within two years prior to application